-5. If things get out of hand, take a recess.
+If things get out of hand, take a recess.
 Long evenings and emotional topics can make for short tempers.
 A breather may be helpful.

-6. Do not feel compelled to make a hasty decision on the night of the hearing.
-Everyone should feel comfortable with their vote - if not, obtain whatever additional information is needed before proceeding with the decision.
+- Do not feel compelled to make a hasty decision the night of the hearing.
+Everyone should feel comfortable with his or her vote.
+If he or she does not, obtain whatever additional information is needed before proceeding with the decision. - Always use the review standards of the zoning ordinance.
+The standards are your guarantee of reaching fair, consistent and reasonable decisions.
+Failing to follow the standards of review can easily lead to discriminatory, subjective and inconsistent decisions.